csoneson/ExploreModelMatrix/README.md

 can explore the specified design matrix and the fitted values for each combination of predictor values.

-For more examples of designs, please see the vignette.
+For more examples of designs, we refer to the package vignette.